smiosoft/assets/src/project-title/README.md

 Update the `Primary` local style to the primary/dominant colour from the project icon.

+#### Theme Preview

+Use the `github-preview` page to examine how the asset looks on different themes.

 ### Exporting

 Select the `project-title` root frame layer, and ensure that the `Fill` property is hidden.
 Use the `Export` section at the bottom, with `PNG` format selected.